Freight Shipping from Houston to Newark

 How much does it cost to ship freight from Houston to Newark?

-Full truckload (FTL) rates from Houston, TX to Newark, NJ currently range from $3,943-$4,860 for a standard dry van load over the 1,834-mile route.
+Full truckload (FTL) rates from Houston, TX to Newark, NJ currently range $3,943-$4,860 (roughly $2.15-$2.66 per mile over 1,834 miles).
 LTL shipments typically cost $1,209-$1,959 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Houston to Newark?